elastic/ansible-elasticsearch/README.md

 ### Additional Configuration

-In addition to es_config, the following parameters allow the customization of the Java and Elasticsearch versions as well as the role behaviour.
+In addition to es_config, the following parameters allow the customization of the Elasticsearch version as well as the role behaviour.
 Options include:

 * ```es_major_version```  Should be consistent with es_version.
 For versions >= 5.0 and < 6.0 this must be "5.x".
 For versions >= 6.0 this must be "6.x".
 * ```es_version``` (e.g. "6.1.2").